openaire/guidelines-cris-managers/docs/implementation.rst

 Metadata Format and Prefix
 """"""""""""""""""""""""""

+The OAI-PMH 2.0 metadata prefixes starting with ``oai_cerif_openaire`` are reserved for these Guidelines, including this release and any previous or future ones.

 OpenAIRE Guidelines 1.2 compatible CRIS shall use an OAI-PMH metadata prefix starting with ``oai_cerif_openaire`` and XML metadata contents from the `<https://www.openaire.eu/cerif-profile/1.2/>`_ namespace.